 How Does a Ground Source Heat Pump Work?

 A heat transfer fluid is pumped into the pipes that are laid in the ground, which is heated to a certain temperature level.
 Subsequently, the heated mix is passed through a heat exchanger where the collected ground energy is being converted into heat and transferred to the pump’s internal circuit.
 Two compressors, which are installed independently from each other would ensure a proper control over the energy conversion process, better control of the power supply, improve the pump’s working rates and increase the equipment’s reliability.

 Ground Source Heat Pump Systems

-As it was mentioned already, the geothermal heating system pipes are installed within the ground at close proximity to the surface, still the installation layout might differ from one pump to another.
+As it was mentioned already, the geothermal heating system pipes are installed within the ground in close proximity to the surface, still, the installation layout might differ from one pump to another.
 Depending on the chosen configuration of the pipes, the ground source heat pump systems can be classified in four distinctive categories: